andreasoie/A5-WebService/README.md

-# WebService
+# Assignment A5
-Assignment A5: WebService client
+WebService client

 # Task
 Create an application that acts as a client for a REST web service.